Credit units: 3

 Department: Geography and Planning

-Uses the pillars of sustainable development- economic, social/cultural, environmental - as an organizing framework for the study of cities and regions in which they are embedded.
-Historical and contemporary thought in the fields of urban/economic, social/cultural, and environmental geography form the substance of this course.
+This courses uses the pillars of sustainable development- economic, social/cultural, environmental - as an organizing framework for the study of cities and the regions in which they are embedded.
+Historical and contemporary thought in the fields of urban/economic, social/cultural and environmental geography form the substance of this course.

 Prerequisite(s): 24 credit units of university course work.

 Note: GEOG 130 is recommended.
 Students with credit for GEOG 249 may not take this course for credit.

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.

 Once an instructor has made their syllabus publicly available on USask’s Learning Management System, it will appear below.
 Please note that the examples provided below do not represent a complete set of current or previous syllabus material.
 Rather, they are presented solely for the purpose of indicating what may be required for a given class.
 Unless otherwise specifically stated on the content, the copyright for all materials in each course belongs to the instructor whose name is associated with that course.
 The syllabus is the intellectual property of instructors or the university.